TYPO3-Solr/ext-solr/Documentation/Solr/ConfigurationStructures.rst

 This folder contains:

-* The folder "configsets": This folder a set of configuration files that can be deployed into a solr server, as a template.
+* The folder "configsets": This folder a set of configuration files that can be deployed into a Solr server, as a template.

 It contains the "solrconfig.xml" file, the "schema.xml" files for all languages and the accessfilter libary that belongs to this version as a jar file.
-This configSet needs to be in place on a solr server to create cores that are compatible to the EXT:solr extension.
+This configSet needs to be in place on a Solr server to create cores that are compatible to the EXT:solr extension.

 * The folder "cores": This folder ships an example "core.properties" file for all languages that are compatible with EXT:solr.